hansperu/repository-task52465/README.md

 Both methods are used to generate random numbers from the standard normal distribution, the curves of which are shown in the figure below.
 The red curve shows you the standard normal distribution with a mean of 0 and standard deviation of 1.

 ![Imagent](https://miro.medium.com/max/640/1*PfODI74UmIlRfDj0q-I3Kw.png)
+              *Standard Normal Distribution Shown By Read Curve (Source: Wikipedia)* Both methods are to draw numbers randomly from the distribution to generate arrays of the defined shape.
+Their usages are about the same, except that for the `standard_normal()` method, we need to use a tuple to set the shape size.
+Some common examples are given below.